jwt27/jwdpmi_test/README.md

 > setx MSYS2_DJGPP /usr/local/cross	# Where you installed gcc (`--prefix=...`)
 ```
 * Build and install [gcc2vs](https://github.com/jwt27/gcc2vs).
-* Run `make -B vs` in the root directory of this repository to generate project files.
 * Open this project in Visual Studio by selecting "Open Folder".
 * Select a startup item.
 * Press Ctrl-B to build.